catohaste/lesser-house-boids/README.md

 Iteration 1: 1 fly resting in 2 dimensions.

-Plan for iteration 2: 1 fly moving in a stright line.
-This will involve a few steps:
+Iteration 2: 1 fly moving in a stright line.
+Also now in 3 spatial dimensions, with plots of xy and xz projections.
-- Updating orientation (or rotation) of fly png based on `velocity`.
-- Using `velocity` to create movement.
-It currently isn't used at all.
-- Adding movement to the `animation` function.
-This function is currently empty.

-As an additional goal, I'm going to program in a third spatial dimension now.
-This will make it much easier to adapt in future.
+The plan for iteration 3 is to have the fly turn a corner (always either left or right only), hopefully moving in a square-like trajectory.
+Key steps for this iteration will be:
+1. to implement a 'turn' clock sampled from a Poisson distribution counting down the time until the fly turns, and
+2. to have the turning angle sampled from a gaussian distribution approximating 90 degrees in the xy plane.

+Additional goals are to update the 'progress' animation to reduce the file size.

 Here is a little gif showing progress so far:
 ![Progress](progress.gif)